 Significance to patient care

-Studies conducted in Dr. Mer's laboratory have relevance to a better understanding of cancer and neurological disorders, and to the development of new therapies.
+The research conducted in Dr. Mer's laboratory has relevance to a better understanding of cancer and neurological disorders.
+These basic biophysical studies may in the long term facilitate the design of new drugs for cancer therapy.